mbabynames search ✿

 Buffy Marie

-Buffy translates to "noble and strong".
+Buffy translates to "God is my oath".
 Marie to "bitter, beloved".
 Together they create a full-name meaning with real texture.
 At 2 syllables, Buffy needs a shorter middle to stay balanced.
 Marie does that.

 Buffy Louise

-Buffy, meaning "noble and strong", pairs with Louise, meaning "renowned warrior".
+Buffy, meaning "God is my oath", pairs with Louise, meaning "renowned warrior".
 The meanings point in complementary directions.
 At 2 syllables, Buffy needs a shorter middle to stay balanced.
 Louise does that.

 Buffy Jane